Filled with melted mozzarella cheese and Italian seasoning, it’s so easy to make homemade stuffed pizza crust, you won’t get it delivered again!

 This is really easy to do since you let the dough relax a bit.

-If you want to stuff your crust, take some mozzarella and add in some herbs.
+If you want to stuff your crust, take some shredded mozzarella cheese and add in some herbs.

 I am using about 1 cup mozzarella with 1/2 teaspoon oregano and 1/4 teaspoon basil.